-This seriously easy and decadent mousse hides a smart a secret: reduced-sodium soy sauce.
-Just 1/2 tsp. elevates the deep, rich flavor of the dark chocolate.
+This seriously easy and decadent mousse hides a smart secret: reduced-sodium soy sauce.
+Just 1/2 teaspoon elevates the rich dark chocolate flavor.
 Add crunch with cookies to contrast the mousse's silky texture.
 Heating store-bought shortbread in the oven opens up the flavors of the buttery cookies.

 Note: We tested with Walkers Pure Butter Assorted Shortbread cookies.
 Warm shortbread in the oven at 350° for 5 minutes so they taste freshly baked.

 Make-Ahead Tip: Refrigerate mousse, without desired toppings, up to 2 days.